TiendaNube/api-docs/resources/order.md

 | created_at       | Date when the Order was created in [ISO 8601 format](http://es.wikipedia.org/wiki/ISO_8601)      |
 | updated_at       | Date when the Order was last updated in [ISO 8601 format](http://es.wikipedia.org/wiki/ISO_8601) |

-The `product` field has the following contents:
+The `products` field has the following contents:

 | Property         | Explanation                                                                                      |
 | ---------------- | ------------------------------------------------------------------------------------------------ |